Loaded with oil-rich fruitlets and tightly packed spikelets, the fresh fruit bunch drives harvest value, oil yield, and processing efficiency.

 The arrangement and density of the fruits in the bunch directly affect oil yield, making the fresh fruit bunch a critical focus in oil palm cultivation.

-Understanding these components: rachis, spikelets or peduncle, and fruitlets, is essential for optimizing harvesting and oil extraction.
+Understanding the anatomy and parts of the fresh fruit bunch: rachis, spikelets or peduncle, and fruitlets, is essential for optimizing harvesting and oil extraction.

 Each plays a crucial role in ensuring the efficiency of the palm oil industry, making the FFB a vital structure to study.